nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 and even entirely new route computation systems, BP convergence-layer adapters, and/or LTP link service adapters without ever altering the distributed ION source code.
-A few rough guidelines for making these kinds of modifications are described in the ***Adaptation*** section below.
+A few rough guidelines for making these kinds of modifications are described in the _Adaptation_ section below.

-Finally, in rare cases it may be necessary to execute ION in an operating-system environment to which it has not yet been ported.
+Finally, in rare cases it may be necessary to execute ION in an operating-system environmeo which it has not yet been ported.
 Guidance for porting ION to new platforms will be provided in a future edition of this Deployment Guide.